Small-Bodies-Node/catch/README.md

 (1 row)
 ```

 Note, the `obj` and `found` tables will still be populated with objects and observations of found objects, respectively.
-Their existence will not have an adverse effect on new CATCH queries.
+Their existence will not have an adverse effect on new CATCH queries, except potentially on performance (i.e., database bloat).

 ### Found objects reset